Dropshipping in the UK: How to start a dropshipping business

 There are three options of supplier when it comes to dropshipping:

-As their name suggests, manufacturers make products.
-Manufacturers usually sell in bulk to wholesalers and retailers, rather than selling directly to the public.
-Choosing a manufacturer as your supplier comes with positives and negatives of its own:
+Manufacturers make products and usually sell in bulk to wholesalers and retailers, rather than selling directly to the public.
+There are pros and cons to choosing a manufacturer as your supplier:

 |Generally a lower minimum order requirement (than from a manufacturer).|